 Inquiring as to the price of one which Skelton described as "a bunch of blotches", he was told, "Ten thousand wouldn't buy that one."
 Red said he told the clerk he was one of the ten thousand who would not buy that one, instead he started buying his own art materials.

-His wife, Georgia, a former art student, persuaded Skelton to have his first public showing of his work in 1964 at the Las Vegas hotel where he was entertaining at the time.
+His wife, (at that time) Georgia, a former art student, persuaded Red Skelton to have his first public showing of his art work in 1964 at the Las Vegas hotel where he was entertaining at the time.
 Today many of Red Skelton originals are priced at $80,000 and more.

 "Goodnight now and may God bless"